-G’day folks!
-This is Dianne from Go WalkAbout Travel, your travel expert for Australia, New Zealand and the South Pacific.
+G’day, folks!
+Dianne from Go WalkAbout Travel here, your travel expert for Australia, New Zealand, and the South Pacific.
 I’m here today to tell you all about the luxury lodges of New Zealand.
 Many of you ask me about them, wondering if they’re worth the cost and what makes them different from other places.
 Well, I’m here to answer those questions!

 What are luxury lodges in New Zealand?

 To be considered a luxury lodge in New Zealand, a property must offer a very high standard of hospitality.
 These places provide outstanding comfort, service, and style in a premier location.